 - High School College Career Visits.
 Representatives from colleges and career schools across the US schedule visits with Northwest students to share campus and admission.
 Visits may take place in the College Career Information Center or in a virtual format.
 Students can register to attend a visit using their Naviance | Student account. - Counselors visit senior English classes to discuss post-secondary planning. - Financial Aid Webinar at Northwest.
 Date TBD.
-Free Application for Federal Student Aid (FAFSA) filing begins October 1 @ fafsa.gov. - FAFSA Fever Event at Montgomery College.
+Free Application for Federal Student Aid (FAFSA).
+More information regarding the FAFSA for the Class of 2025, visit studentAid.gov. - FAFSA Workshops with Montgomery College.
 FREE.
 FAFSA assistance provided to all college-bound families.
 Ongoing usually from October through February.